-AND TRANSPORTATION (1-3T) 1-3 credits
+AND TRANSPORTATION (1-3T)

 This course is designed for independent study in specific areas of the traffic and transportation industry.
 The project is chosen by the student in consultation with a faculty member and is carried out under faculty supervision.